List of Di-Gata Defenders characters: Maia

-A small girl from a village attacked by monsters.
+Maia (voiced by Melanie Tonello) is a small girl from a village attacked by monsters.
 In 'What Lies Beneath', she was on her way to what she calls 'The Safe Place', presumably Arboth, and came across Seth and Omniaxor.
-She revealed herself after Seth deserted Omniaxor at the Dojo, and they decided that Seth would listen to her if she asked him to return to the Defenders, instead of Omniaxor.
+She revealed herself after Seth deserted Omniaxor at the Dojo, and they decided that Seth would listen to her if she asked him to return to the Defenders.

 Maia's violet Sum eyes do not see what people look like on the outside, but show her who they are at heart.
 She insists to everyone that nothing is wrong with them.
-Examples of this power included seeing Seth as a pure-hearted being (despite being merged with Kragus), while seeing Brackus as an evil, demonic entity.
+Examples of this power included seeing Seth as a pure-hearted being despite being merged with Kragus, while seeing Brackus as an evil, demonic entity.

-When she appears again in Complications, her eyes and power change.
+When she appears again in "Complications", her eyes and power change.
 Her eyes are now red, and the Sum sigil has formed a henge with Dako.
-She cannot see into people's hearts, but she now has the ability to see into the future (something she does not appreciate, as her visions are generally dark and sinister).
+She cannot see into people's hearts, but she now has the ability to see into the future, though her visions are generally dark and sinister.
 She came to visit the Defenders with more children that want to become Defenders, but was later thrown out with them for suspicion of stealing an Ethos canister from the vault.
 Seth later realized, however, that she might have been framed, since the canister was stolen before her arrival at the Dojo.

-Brackus manipulated Maia and Roodu into retrieving the four Icons from the sunken Prime Radosian starship.
-She later witnessed what she presumed to be Seth murdering Brackus, as she had seen in her vision, when in fact he was granting him mercy.
-Seth later told her the truth after she saved him from sigil slayers.
-In the series finale, in the aftermath of the Ethos' defeat, Maia became witness to bright orbs appearing in the sky.

-Maia is voiced by Melanie Tonello.

 Roodu

-Roodu first appeared in The Lost Children, when he and his sister Azura were captured and used to find the space ship crash site.
-Afterwards, he and his sister Azura followed the defenders to their dojo, and broke in, pleading to Erik to become defenders, so they can protect Rados.
-Brakus decides that they would be good for a new army of defenders, and decides that they could stay, he being their trainer.
+Roodu first appeared in "The Lost Children", when he and his sister Azura were captured and used to find the space ship crash site.
+Afterwards, they followed the defenders to their dojo and broke in, pleading to Erik to become Defenders so they can protect Rados.
+Brackus, deciding that they would be good for a new army of defenders, decides that they could stay and becomes their trainer.

-In Complications, Roodu and his sister steal Darkviper's guardian stone, as Seth thinks they stole the ethos container.
+In "Complications", Roodu and his sister steal Darkviper's guardian stone, as Seth thinks they stole the ethos container.
 After running away from Seth, they cast the stone, resulting in Darkviper going on a rampage.
 Seth became enraged and told the kids to go home, along with Maia and the other kids who came to be defenders.
-On their trip home, Brakus asks the kids if they would like to be part of a secret mission, leaving the kids by themselves, with Roodu and Azura in charge.
+On their trip home, Brackus asks the kids if they would like to be part of a secret mission, leaving the kids by themselves, with Roodu and Azura in charge.